harness/developer-hub/docs/service-reliability-management/use-service-reliability-management/error-tracking-category/error-tracking-in-srm.md

 ## Add a monitored service

 A Harness Monitored Service is a combination of service and environment.
-Harness monitors the following via a Monitored Service:
+Harness monitors the following via a monitored service:

-* Code-level exceptions and errors from the data collected by the error tracking agent.
+* Code-level exceptions and errors from the data collected by the Error Tracking Agent.
 * Changes such as deployments, incidents such as PagerDuty, and infrastructure changes such as Kubernetes events and auditing.
-* Health trend deviations using logs and metrics obtained from the APM and Logging tools.
+* Health trend deviations using logs and metrics obtained from the APM and logging tools.

-To create a monitored service and define service and environments for tracking code errors and exceptions, do the following:
+The following steps explain how to create a monitored service, and define service and environments for tracking code errors and exceptions:

 1. In your Harness project, navigate to the **Service Reliability Management** module, and then select **Monitored Services**.